Ashhas/unsplash-gallery/README.md

 ## Improvements ✓

-- [ ] Switch from 2 Activities to a Shared Elements transition for an Unsplash Image
+- [ ] Switch from 2 Activities to 1 Activity w/ fragments for navigation
 - [ ] Add an download button to make the app more functional